 C. YOUR ORAL HEALTH

-Nature did not intend for people to wear dentures.
+- Nature did not intend for people to wear dentures and this is true for denture implants.
 You must exercise care with the tissue beneath the dentures.
 It is recommended to rest the tissues at least eight hours a day.
 Most patients find it more convenient to leave the dentures out at night.